Spectere/Wadinator/README.md

 * SECTORS
 * THINGS

 In addition, it also checks the map names and some map features.
+Note that complevel detection will not be performed for Heretic WADs.

 ### DEHACKED